Garbaz/Blog/_posts/2022-03-15-Datafirst-Proglang.md

 `list1 map(f) | list2 reverse | concat`

 The `|` here signifying, that we want to put the current data stream aside and start a new one.
-When calling `concat` at the beginning of the third new datastream, the ones put aside are collected, and put through the final transformation.\
+When calling `concat` at the beginning of the third new data stream, the ones put aside are collected, and put through the final transformation.\
 In a way, the `|` symbol could be considered optional, since for example in writing `list2` in our statement above, a term which does not take any input, it already is clear that we have to leave the current data stream dangling and start a new one, or raise a syntax error.

 ## Mathematical Expressions

-For better or worse, the use of infix operators in mathematical expressions is quite deeply ingrained into the way we think about calculations, even if that sometimes requires some juggling of symbols to achive the desired result.
+For better or worse, the use of infix operators in mathematical expressions is quite deeply ingrained into the way we think about calculations, even if that sometimes requires some juggling of symbols to achieve the desired result.
 To take an example:

 `(1000 + 729) * (4096 + 8)`